-Table A below shows just another example of excessive single exposures allowed within the portfolio at the time of purchase.
-Other instances of excessive exposures exist within the portfolio as clearly emerging from the respective 'Table of

-Investments' forming part of the 'Investor Profile' produced by MPM as part of its submissions.
+Table A below shows just one example of excessive single exposures allowed within the portfolio of the Complainant.
+Other instances of excessive exposures exist within the portfolio as clearly emerging from the respective 'Table of Investments' forming part of the 'Investor Profile' produced by MPM as part of its submissions.

-Table A - Examples of Excessive Exposure to a Single Issuer of Structured Notes ('SNs')
+Table A - Example of Excessive Exposure to a Single Issuer of Structured Notes ('SNs')

-Exposure to single issuer in % terms of the policy value at time of purchase Issuer Description 79.26% Commerzbank 1 SN issued by Commerzbank constituted 79.26% of the policy value at the time of purchase in May 2013.
+Exposure to single issuer in % terms of the policy value at time of purchase Issuer Description 36.7% Commerz bank 2 SNs issued by Commerzbank both purchased in end 2013 (fn.
+65) Cash account Transaction Statement issued by Skandia International attached to the Complaint Form indicates both transactions on 18 December 2018) respectively comprised 14.11%, and 22.59% of the policy value at the time of purchase thus

-Irrespective of whether or not the particular investment indicated had actually yielded a profit, the fact that such high exposure to a single counterparty was allowed in the first place indicates, in itself, the lack of prudence and excessive exposure and risks to single counterparties that were allowed to be taken on a general level.
+Irrespective of whether or not the particular investments indicated had actually yielded a profit, the fact that such high exposure to a single counterparty was allowed in the first place indicates, in itself, the lack of prudence and excessive exposure and risks to single counterparties that were allowed to be taken on a general level.

 The Arbiter notes that the Service Provider has along the years revised various times the investment restrictions specified in its own 'Investment Guidelines' with respect to structured products, both in regard to maximum exposures to structured products and maximum exposure to single issuers of such products.
-The exposure to structured notes and their issuers was indeed progressively and substantially reduced over the years in the said Investment
+The exposure to structured notes and their issuers was indeed progressively and substantially reduced over the years in the said Investment Guidelines.

 The specified maximum limit of 66% of the portfolio value in structured notes having underlying guarantees which featured in the 'Investment Guidelines' marked 2015 (fn.
-62 MPM's Investment Guidelines '2015' as attached to the affidavit of Stewart Davies) was reduced to 40% of the portfolio's value in the 'Investment Guidelines' marked December 2017, (fn.
-63 MPM's Investment Guidelines 'Dec-2017' as attached to the affidavit of Stewart Davies) and, subsequently, reduced further to 25% in the 'Investment Guidelines' for 2018. (fn.
-64 MPM's Investment Guidelines '2018' as attached to the affidavit of Stewart Davies)
+66 MPM's Investment Guidelines '2015' as attached to the affidavit of Stewart Davies) was reduced to 40% of the portfolio's value in the 'Investment Guidelines' marked December 2017 (fn.
+67 MPM's Investment Guidelines 'Dec-2017' as attached to the affidavit of Stewart Davies) and, subsequently, reduced further to 25% in the 'Investment Guidelines' for 2018. (fn.
+68 MPM's Investment Guidelines '2015' as attached to the affidavit of Stewart Davies)